How income and assets affect basic social assistance

 Income received after social assistance has been granted

-If you receive income on the last day or last business day of the month, Kela counts it as income for the following month as it considered to be available to you in that month.
+If you receive earnings on the last day or last business day of the month, Kela counts it as income for the following month as it considered to be available to you in that month.

 Any payments of for example other Kela benefits which you receive in arrears are usually not taken into account until the amount of basic social assistance you will get in the month following the payment of the benefit is calculated.